particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch1.md

 ---
 word: Claiming Your Particle Device
-title: Claiming Your Particle Device
+title: Session 1 - Claiming Your Particle Device
 order: 2
 columns: two
 layout: workshops.hbs
 ---

-# Chapter 1: Claiming Your Particle Device
+# Session 1 - Claiming Your Particle Device

 | **Project Goal**            | Get your Particle Photon online and claimed to your account                    |
 | --------------------------- | ------------------------------------------------------------------------------ |